 However, in 1763 the Spanish government provided land ownership incentives to those willing to homestead the area.
-Hispanic settlers, primarily from Albuquerque, came to the canyon, but in 1770 an Apache attack drove the settlers back to Albuquerque, though they often traveled to the canyon for timber and hunting.
-In the early 1800s attempts to settle the area were more successful despite sporadic Indian raids that continued into the mid-1860s.
+Hispanic settlers, primarily from Albuquerque, came to the canyon.
+Still, in 1770 an Apache attack drove the settlers back to Albuquerque, though they often traveled to the canyon for timber and hunting.
+In the early 1800s, attempts to settle the area were more successful despite sporadic Indian raids that continued into the mid-1860s.

-Before the Civil War, the Canyon was used in transporting information and military supplies between Albuquerque and Fort Stanton.
-During the war, both Confederate and Union armies occupied it, but no battles took place in the canyon.
+Before the Civil War, the Canyon transported information and military supplies between Albuquerque and Fort Stanton.
+Both Confederate and Union armies occupied it during the war, but no battles took place in the canyon.

 In 1868, more than 6,000 Navajo traveled from Ft.
 Sumner, where they had lived in detention for more than four years, north to Sedillo and then west through the Canyon.

 In about 1880, a village called Tijeras was established at the crossing of the Manzano and Sandia mountains.
 It was initially called home to 15 families who primarily worked at farming and ranching.
 There were also some small mining activities in the canyon.

 Once the area was successfully settled, area residents needed a church, which began in a resident’s home in 1870.
 It later sold to a Mrs. Jessie